adriqnn/SoftUni/23_C#Basics/_04_LoopsPartOneExercise/README.md

-# Loops Part One - Exercise
+# For Loop - Exercise